-Arnold Schwarzenegger was now enjoying a healthy rivalry with Stallone, and the classic bodybuilding physique was definitely in.
+At the time, Arnold Schwarzenegger was enjoying a healthy rivalry with Stallone, and the classic bodybuilding physique was definitely in.

-“When I was coming up to make Rambo III, I didn’t really like the way I looked any more.
+“When I was coming up to make Rambo III, I didn’t really like the way I looked anymore”, explains Sly.

 But it was all muscle.
-In that movie, my body fat was down to 3.8%.”
+For that movie, my body fat was 3.8%.”

 “That’s the exercise which gave me my Rambo III abs!”, he recalls.